Below we outline how the school has planned to use its allocation of funding which is called the pupil premium for the academic year 2018/2019

 - Subsidising cost of after school clubs and activities to allow lower income families to be involved

-- Development of quiet working zones in KS2 for intervention work c- enhancing areas outside Class 6 /Class 5 and enhancing resources in the new Class 3 area.
+- Development of quiet working zones in KS2 for intervention work - enhancing areas outside Class 6 /Class 5 and enhancing resources in the new Class 3 area.

-- Fund intervention strategies across the school to target Phonics training and delivery / Reading Support across the school/Zones of Regulation to help children better manage their thoughts, moods and feelings.
+- Fund intervention strategies across the school to target Maths and Phonics / Reading Support across the school as well as Zones of Regulation to help children better manage their thoughts, moods and feelings.

 - Target higher % of children achieving the expected government standard in reading, writing and mathematics at the end of KS1